Vietnam.vn - Nền tảng quảng bá Việt Nam

 Farmers in many districts grow melons for high economic efficiency.

 6 districts, towns and cities are allowed to convert rice-growing land.
-Kinh Mon town converted the most in the province with an area of over 80 hectares; Kim Thanh district over 70.3 hectares; Gia Loc district 63.3 hectares; Chi Linh city, Binh Giang and Nam Sach districts from 41-55 hectares/unit.
+Kinh Mon town has the largest conversion area in the province with over 80 hectares; Kim Thanh district has over 70.3 hectares; Gia Loc district has 63.3 hectares; Chi Linh city, Binh Giang and Nam Sach districts have 41-55 hectares/unit.

 The conversion aims to better exploit land advantages, facilitate sustainable agricultural development, and increase income value.